steem-monsters/splinterlands-js/README.md

 }
 ```

-If only a username is specified, it will attempt to log in using the Steem Keychain browser extension which securely stores the Steem account passwords.
+If only a username is specified, it will attempt to log in using the Hive Keychain browser extension which securely stores the Hive account passwords.
 Finally, if both a username and a password are specified, it will use that information to attempt to log in.

 ```
 // Attempt to log in using saved credentials